 This is also known as blown-in insulation, and it’s exactly what it sounds like.

 The insulation material is broken up into small pieces by a machine.
-This is hooked up to a powerful hose, which is used to spray the processed insulation into roofs and small gaps in walls.
-In some instances, it can also be poured in.
+This is hooked up to a powerful hose used to spray the processed insulation into roofs and small gaps in walls.
+In some instances, the insulation can also be poured onto the ceiling.

 This is an excellent choice for insulating already-made areas or corners of your home with strange shapes.
 Or so, one would think.
-If all things were equal, it could be good insulation.
+But, if all things were equal, it could be good insulation.

 However, spraying insulation products into the roof space is not an exact science.
-What is the thickness of the insulation sprayed in?
+For example, what is the thickness of the insulation sprayed in?
 How does one guess what the thickness is?